 Blood, sweat and tears: in top-class sports, athletes go to the absolute limit to achieve peak performance.
 In addition to the dream of being the best in the world, there is also a lot of money at stake, especially in soccer.
-Which is why some do not shy away from taking doping substances.
+This is why some do not shy away from taking doping substances.
 But the fear of getting caught also keeps many from doing so!

 "Doping can also be done legally"

 is now claimed by some sports physicians, but is there really anything to it?

 One of the body's own substances is mentioned again and again: L-carnitine.
 This was first taken in 1980 during the Olympics by Italian endurance athletes, who won a surprising number of medals that year.
 In 1982, L-carnitine was used at the World Cup in Spain by the Italian national team, which emerged as world champions in the sports competition and also had the lowest injury rate of any team in the tournament.
 When this information became known, carnitine was used by many top athletes in the 1980s and 1990s, but they did not take this secret tip to the public.

 Since L-Carnitine is not listed as a doping agent, it remains a popular means of gaining a legal advantage in sports.
 Until the 1980s, carnitine was hardly affordable for normal people; nowadays, optimized manufacturing processes can ensure high and consistent quality at a reasonable price.
 That is why it is now affordable even for athletes who see their activity as more than a mere hobby and have neither a huge budget nor a team of specialists behind them .